Maximal prime homomorphic images of mod-$p$ Iwasawa algebras: Introduction

-However, this is not too far off.
-We show that a similar result does hold, provided we are willing to replace $k'[[G/\Delta^+]]$ by a closely related ring $\big(k'[[G/\Delta^+]]\big)_\alpha$, a \emph{central 2-cocycle twist} of $k'[[G/\Delta^+]]$.
-We define this fully in Definition \ref{defn: cocycle twist}, and then show that the twisting process $(-)_\alpha$ preserves some desirable properties.
+However, this guess is not too far off.
+Our next result shows that a similar statement does hold, provided we are willing to replace $k'[[G/\Delta^+]]$ by a closely related ring $\big(k'[[G/\Delta^+]]\big)_\alpha$.
+(Here, $\alpha$ is a 2-cocycle.
+The operation $(-)_\alpha$, which we call a \emph{central 2-cocycle twist}, deforms the ring $k'[[G/\Delta^+]]$; the resulting twisted ring can be expressed as a crossed product of $k'[[H/\Delta^+]]$ by the finite group $G/H$.
+We define $(-)_\alpha$ fully in Definition \ref{defn: cocycle twist}, and we then show that it preserves some desirable properties of the original ring.)